netdata/netdata/collectors/ebpf.plugin/README.md

 only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later._

-If your Agent is v1.22 or older, you will need to explicitly [install the eBPF collector and enable it](#install-and-enable-the-eBPF-collector).
+If your Agent is v1.22 or older, you will need to [install the eBPF collector and enable it explicitly](#install-and-enable-the-eBPF-collector).

 ## Charts